Skip to main content

 If the baby you have found is not a rabbit , please go back to our species selection page.

-Due to the extremely high volume of calls about orphaned baby rabbits, we can’t admit babies or answer calls from other municipalities.
+Due to the extremely high volume of requests for assistance about orphaned baby rabbits, we can’t admit babies from other municipalities.

 If you cannot reach a wildlife rehabilitator right away